Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

 Critical thinking patient case study exercises.
-The patient case studies will require research, analysis and in depth study of diseases and medications to create an evidence based treatment plan for a given patient
+The patient case studies will require research, analysis, and in-depth study of diseases and medications to create an evidence based treatment plan for a given patient

 Application of Evidence Based Practice (EBP) principles that include: using the highest quality recent research, applying professional knowledge and skills, collaboration to arrive at patient-centered decisions, and evaluating outcomes